 2. Avoid fluctuations in temperature such as a garage or storeroom that is cold in winter but blazing hot in summer.

-4. Keep your seeds in a moisture proof containers.
+4. Keep your seeds in moisture-proof containers.
 A Mylar bag or mason jar is perfect as is a food saver bag.
 Even a standard Ziploc bag will work if you take care to squeeze out all of the air first.
+If you are unsure of the moisture level, check your bag after a day of storage and see how your seeds look.
+Better to be safe than ruining all your leftover seeds for planting next year.

 5. Storing your seeds with a desiccant (silica gel) or oxygen absorber may prolong their life.